DVM Program Application

 IMPORTANT: The opinions and observations provided to the DVM program Admissions Committee by referees are highly valued and impact consideration of applicants by the Committee.
 Applications with referee assessments which the Admissions Committee does not consider to be appropriate, or those with referees that are considered as having a conflict of interest, will not be further considered in the application process.

-It is expected that applicants will use this section of their application package to clearly and concisely reflect on their journey towards pursuing a career in veterinary medicine, share how they have prepared for the profession, as well as express and demonstrate their personal motivation and interests.
+It is expected that applicants will use the reflective sections of their application package to clearly and concisely reflect on their journey towards pursuing a career in veterinary medicine, share how they have prepared for the profession, as well as express and demonstrate their personal motivation and interests.

-The essay is a personal and individualized marketing tool.
-Statements made in the essay should align with information presented in other areas of the application.
+The essay question is a personal and individualized marketing tool.
+Statements made in reflective statements and essay should align with the information presented in other areas of the application.
 Grammar, spelling, and syntax are also very important.
-There is a limited number of permitted characters for the essay, so being concise is important.
-All words must be the original work of the applicant.
+There is a limited number of permitted characters for the essays, so being concise is important.
+All submitted reflections and essay responses must be the applicant’s own original work.
+Content generated by artificial intelligence (AI) or written by another individual will disqualify the applicant from the current admissions cycle.

 The Application Process - Apply Online